-Teresa Sinclair is our stallholder liaison person and is helping with admin.
+Teresa Sinclair is our stallholder coordinator and is helping with admin.
 Teresa has been vegan for 31 years, has many years’ experience campaigning on animal rights issues and is passionate about the environment and the plight of our native butterflies and bees – reflected in her having had a wildflower nursery for a number of years.

 She now runs an eco-friendly wedding business and works with businesses who want wildflower seed-related products for their promotional events. https://wildflower-favours.co.uk

 Helen Long is our social media coordinator and is taking a lead on Twitter and Instagram.
 Helen has coordinated the social justice/intersectionality stall and run children’s activities at the festival.

 Jo Cole is helping with our Facebook pages.

 Jo has been vegan since 2004, initially because of animal cruelty, then for all the other benefits around the environment and health.